scferrada/starter-hugo-academic/content/publication/2020-iswc-ferrada-simjoins/index.md

 ---
-title: 'Extending SPARQL with Similarity Joins'
+title: "Extending SPARQL with Similarity Joins"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here